 Better pricing doesn’t always have to be dropping your prices instantly.
 It’s somehow psychological in nature.
 There’s a subtle art to make it appear that you’re offering a better price without sacrificing your bottom-line.

-This is where presenting offers, discounts, and deals will help your online store achieve your revenue goals.
+Whether you run a print-on-demand or dropshipping store, this is where presenting offers, discounts, and deals will help your store achieve your revenue goals.
 In fact, 96% of consumers use coupons and 92% of consumers always look for a deal when shopping.
 As a general rule, most customers are attracted to buy a product if they see more value in it.

 Now, we’ll look at some of the most popular ways you can use discounts to drive customer loyalty and conversions and, of course, how to most effectively use them.